A Non-Orthogonal Variational Quantum Eigensolver: Introduction

+In the context of classical simulations, multireference methods which make use of a superposition of configurations have a long and storied history~\cite{Condon1951-sb, Jeziorski1981-pb, Werner1982-mq, Koch1993-mo, Malmqvist1986-nz, Thom2009-fp, Jimenez-Hoyos2013-wb, McClean2015-es, Sundstrom2014-rb, Landinez_Borda2019-bj}.
+Most directly similar to this work are those which demand each of the \(\ket{\phi_i}\) wavefunctions to be a Slater determinant (not necessarily in the same single particle basis)~\cite{Koch1993-mo}.
+This basic direction has been elaborated upon under a variety of names, including the non-orthogonal configuration interation (NOCI) method~\cite{Malmqvist1986-nz, Thom2009-fp, Sundstrom2014-rb}, the non-orthogonal Multicomponent Adaptive Greedy Iterative Compression (NOMAGIC) algorithm~\cite{McClean2015-es}, and the non-orthogonal multi-Slater determinant (NOMSD) expansion approach ~\cite{Jimenez-Hoyos2013-wb, Landinez_Borda2019-bj}, among others.
+The restriction to Slater determinants allows for the efficient classical evaluation of the required matrix elements while the relaxation of the requirement that the determinants be orthogonal to one another allows for more flexible and accurate wavefunctions when compared to orthogonal CI expansions with the same number of determinants.

+The difference between these various approaches mainly lies in the way in which they obtain a set of non-orthogonal determinants.
+For example, NOCI separately optimizes individual determinants by finding a collection of different solutions to the Hartree-Fock equations before performing a single diagonalization of the Hamiltonian matrix~\cite{Malmqvist1986-nz, Thom2009-fp, Sundstrom2014-rb}.
+Other approaches more closely parallel the one we take here, iteratively adding new states and variationally optimizing their parameters~\cite{Koch1993-mo, Jimenez-Hoyos2013-wb, Landinez_Borda2019-bj}.
+We do not exhaustively review the classical literature, but note that the variational approach has been found to be prone to optimization challenges and that a number of the methods we cite arise out of attempts to ameliorate this difficulty~\cite{McClean2015-es, Jimenez-Hoyos2013-wb, Landinez_Borda2019-bj}.

-By allowing each of the basis functions \(\ket{\phi_i}\) to be any wavefunction which can be represented by a parametrized quantum circuit we obtain an extremely flexible form for our logical ansatz, \(\ket{\psi} = \sum c_i \ket{\phi_i}\).
-We shall show that, for a wide variety of ansatz circuits, the required matrix element measurements between any \(\ket{\phi_i}\) and \(\ket{\phi_j}\) pair can be implemented using a number of quantum gates that is equal to the sum of the gates required to prepare \(\ket{\phi_i}\) and \(\ket{\phi_j}\), plus a small factor that scales linearly with the system size.
-Notably, the per-run gate complexity is independent of the number of wavefunctions in the logical ansatz, making it possible to systematically add flexibility to \(\ket{\psi}\) without increasing the required gate fidelity or coherence times of the quantum hardware.
+By taking the basis functions \(\ket{\phi_i}\) to be independently parametrized quantum circuits rather than single Slater determinants, we obtain an extremely flexible form for our logical ansatz, \(\ket{\psi} = \sum c_i \ket{\phi_i}\).
+For a wide variety of ansatz circuits, we shall show that the required matrix element measurements between any \(\ket{\phi_i}\) and \(\ket{\phi_j}\) pair can be implemented efficiently using a number of quantum gates that is equal to the sum of the gates required to prepare \(\ket{\phi_i}\) and \(\ket{\phi_j}\), plus a small factor that scales linearly with the system size.
+Notably, the quantum volume required is independent of the number of wavefunctions in the logical ansatz, making it possible to systematically add flexibility to \(\ket{\psi}\) without increasing the required gate fidelity or coherence times of the quantum hardware.

 This flexibility, however, comes at the cost of demanding more matrix element measurements.
 To ameliorate this cost we propose using a Monte Carlo technique to estimate the uncertainty in the ground state energy and to adaptively allocate our measurements of the matrix elements.
 Essentially, this scheme involves sampling from the distributions representing the uncertainty in the estimates of the Hamiltonian and overlap matrices and solving a small generalized eigenvalue problem for each sampled matrix pair.
 We then characterize the resulting distribution of ground state energy values by a sample variance.
 We suggest a heuristic that repeatedly determines which measurement to perform by calculating the sensitivity of this sample variance to additional measurements of each of the matrix elements.